HB9HUS/notes-on-learning-cw/README.md

 ### What is there to learn
 When starting to learn CW, you are probably not aware, that there are many different things that you can learn.
 These are:
-- Receiving CW:
+- Receiving CW\
 Receiving CW is the hard part of being a CW operator.
 Starting with the letters, you will continue to learn longer words and sentences.
+The conditions of the signals on the air with fading and interference add to the difficulty.
-- Sending CW:
+- Sending CW\
 Sending is much easier than receiving.
 Still you need to practice it to get your fingers to make the right movements.
 You need to decide on a key you want to use.
-- Procedures:
+- Procedures\
 Being a CW operator includes not only sending and receiving the letters and words in CW but other things such as abbreviations, Q-Codes and different QSO formats.

 I will try to describe the different points in the following chapters.